-After the images are processed, they can be shown immediately by a Jit.pwindow (the palette object with the picture of a cat- it shows images in patchers) or jit.window, which opens a new window with just the image.
+After the images are processed, they can be shown in an object called jit.pwindow (the palette object with the picture of a cat) or jit.window, which opens a new window with just the image.
 The images can also be immortalized by jit.qt.record or jit.vcr.